 More Department Information

 If you are interested in food, eating and nutrition this major might be for you.
-As public awareness and interest in nutrition and health is increasing, the need for nutrition professionals is also growing.
-The nutrition science program at North Central prepares you for these demands by providing integrated learning experiences in and out of the classroom.
-As nutrition concepts are introduced, each student is encouraged to reflect on their own attitudes towards food, nutrition and health and then apply nutrition concepts more broadly to larger populations and more diverse situations.
-Emphasis in the program is placed on critically evaluating the effectiveness of nutrition interventions, diets and other claims, integrating food and health systems and working with other health professionals for a more holistic approach to health.
-If this sounds appealing to you, then our program will provide you with the tools you need to work with others to improve nutrition and health and to pursue a Registered Dietitian credential.
+As awareness and interest for public health nutrition and is increasing, the need for advanced nutrition professionals is also growing.
+The nutritional science program at North Central prepares you for these demands by providing integrated learning experiences in and out of the classroom.
+As nutrition concepts are introduced, each nutrition student is encouraged to reflect on their own attitudes towards food, nutrition and health and then apply nutrition concepts more broadly to larger populations and more diverse situations.
+Emphasis in the program is placed on critically evaluating the effectiveness of nutrition intervention, diets and other claims, integrating food and health systems and working with other health professionals for a more holistic approach to health.
+If this sounds appealing to you, then our nutrition program will provide you with the tools you need to work with others to improve nutrition and health and to pursue a Registered Dietitian credential.

-The North Central College Nutrition Science Didactic Program in Dietetics will prepare our diverse students to become competent practitioners who deliver relationship-centered nutritional care, collaboratively with health professionals.
-This didactic program in dietetics (DPD) will prepare students to enter supervised practice programs that lead to eligibility for the CDR credentialing exam and to become registered dietitians nutritionists (RDNs), while developing future leaders committed to life-long learning, evidenced-based practice, and the advancement of the professional field.
+The North Central College Nutrition Science Didactic Program in Dietetics (DPD) will prepare our diverse students for career opportunities by becoming competent practitioners who deliver relationship-centered nutritional care, collaboratively with health professionals.
+This nutrition sciences program in dietetics (DPD) will prepare students to enter dietetic internship programs that lead to eligibility for the CDR credentialing exam and to become registered dietitian nutritionists (RDNs), while developing future leaders committed to life-long learning, evidenced-based practice, and the advancement of the professional field.

 Program Goals and Objectives:

-Goal # 1: Through experiential and applied learning, program graduates will be prepared for supervised practice programs, graduate school or employment.
+Goal # 1: Through experiential and applied learning, program graduates will be prepared for dietetic internship programs, graduate school or employment.

 - Objective 1.
-At least 80% of program students complete program/degree requirements within 6 years (150% of the program length).
+At least 80% of nutrition program students complete program/bachelor's degree requirements within 6 years (150% of the program length).